 In this photo above you can notice that as well, but the white balance/light conditions of the photo could play a role when spotting fake and real Yeezy Boost 350.

-There’s another batch of fakes on the market which doesn’t have the “ghost dot” flaw but which uses pellets that are bigger than the ones found on authentic pairs.
+There’s another batch of fakes on the market which doesn’t have the “ghost dot” flaw but uses pellets that are bigger than the ones found on authentic pairs.
 Keep this in mind when legit checking the Yeezy 350.

 Moreover, spacing between the boost dots conglomerates still isn’t as it should be.
 The spacing between these dots varies — have a second look at the fake vs real comparison above to understand better.